ahmedh7/leafmap-implementation-with-streamlit/README.md

 # leafmap-implementation-with-streamlit-using-weather-api
-This is a sample project on static sample data from weather api (file named "tr.geojson".
+This is a sample project on static sample data from weather api (files named "tr.geojson" & "EgyptCitiesExampleData.geojson".
 Built with python using leafmap library for webmaps.

 ## App functionalities: